Volunteering is a wonderful way to support your recovery from addiction. After completing an intensive…

 The Role of a Recovery Coach

-- Be there, day or night.
+- Provide round-the-clock support.
 Unlike a sponsor, who is a volunteer, a coach works for you.
-If you need her at 3 a.m. because you think you might use, she will be there.
+If you need them at 3 a.m. because you think you might use, they will be there.

-- Keep you accountable.
-A coach will make sure you do what you say you will do and will take the necessary steps to make sure you aren’t using.
+- Hold you accountable.
+A coach will come up with a sobriety plan with you and make sure you do what you say you will do.
+This person will take the necessary steps to make sure you aren’t using.
 This could mean random drug testing or checking your house for stashes.

-- Find resources.
-A coach can help you find the resources you need to get more treatment or to engage in other activities that will enrich your life, like education or finding a better job.
+- Provide support and resources.
+A coach can help you find the resources you need to get addiction treatment or to engage in other activities that will enrich your life, such as education or finding a better job.

 - Communicate with family.
 Getting back together with family after addiction can be tricky.
-A coach will help you learn to reconnect in a productive way.
+A coach will sometimes be a liaison who helps you reconnect in a productive way.

-A recovery coach fills a pretty big role, but there are limits.
-A coach is not a doctor or a therapist.
-She cannot diagnose you with an addiction or treat your addiction.
-A coach will not tell you what to do.
-If you are looking for someone to make all of your decisions for you, a coach is not the answer.
-A coach is a guide, not a dictator.
+A coach cannot make all your decisions for you, nor can they do the work of addiction recovery for you.
+A coach is meant to be a guide, not a dictator.
 If working with a coach sounds like something that could help you, there are professional organizations that can help you find the right person to meet your needs.